Kamlesh2411/Intilligent-Thermal-Mangement-System-For-EV/README.md

 # Intilligent-Thermal-Mangement-System-For-EV
 This is My Course Project of Embedded System Design Subject

-The Intelligent Thermal Management System for EV (Electric Vehicle) project focuses on optimizing the thermal behavior of critical EV components, such as batteries and motors, to enhance performance and safety.
-Using an ESP32 microcontroller, this system intelligently monitors temperature via sensors and controls cooling mechanisms like fans or heat sinks.
-Embedded C programming is employed to implement efficient algorithms for real-time decision-making.
-The system reduces the risk of overheating, ensures energy-efficient thermal regulation, and prolongs the lifespan of EV components.
+Project Name:- Intelligent Thermal Management System for EV

+Problem Statement:- To optimize the thermal behavior of EV components like batteries and motors, enhancing their performance, safety, and longevity.

+How I Solved It:- Designed a system using an ESP32 microcontroller to monitor temperatures via sensors and control cooling mechanisms.
+Implemented real-time decision-making algorithms in Embedded C to ensure efficient thermal regulation and prevent overheating.

-This project integrates IoT capabilities for remote monitoring and control, showcasing advancements in sustainable EV technologies.
+Technology Used:- ESP32, sensors, Embedded C, and IoT for remote monitoring and control, emphasizing sustainable and energy-efficient EV technologies.